 Another major promotion method of Adidas is product placement.
-Product placement means where references to brands are made by featuring them in other work like movies and television programs.
-The popularity of Adidas is also because of all its tie-ups with sports icons such as Lionel Messi and Ronaldinho.
+Product placement means where references to brands are made by featuring them in other works like movies and television programs.
+The popularity of Adidas is also because of all its tie-ups with sports icons such as Lionel Messi and Ronaldo.

 Along with tying up with major sports celebrities, Adidas also sponsors some popular sports teams such as Real Madrid and in football, Great Britain which helps the company in building its brand image.

 Apart from this, Adidas has been known for its creative marketing campaign and event marketing.
 Social Media is another way through which this company keeps up with folks across the world.
 There are millions of followers of Adidas on both Facebook and Instagram.
 The sports angle in their social media handle makes it more magnetic and appealing.

 The most recent campaign by Adidas “Own the Game” was introduced on virtual investor and media day.
 The campaign is to strengthen and uplift the authenticity of the brand and proliferate the company’s activity in sustainability.
 This campaign has been created with the expectations of sales and profitability until 2025.